The Hatfield House

 friendliness so they could raise and export them as pets.

-Commercial theatres were always built tough and strong but they usually last less than 50 years for one reason or another.
+Commercial theatres were always built tough and strong but they usually lasted less than 50 years for one reason or another.
 They were especially susceptible to fires, especially the fires set by Puritans.
 If not that then the wear and tear of massive numbers of often ill behaved or at least indulgent patrons almost always did them in rather quickly.
 Old residences were different.
 After 400 years there are still plenty of them around and some are in great shape.
 One in particular was owned by a bard who, like many modern day show biz people, installed a theatre in their home which she had built with her husband.
 That theatre still stands and it is in far better condition than any commercial theatre that is 50 years old or any that is 20 years where customers have been allowed to smoke.
-That is simply because it was a standard commercial theatre meant to serve about 12,000 ill mannered patrons a month which was built on a private estate in the country where it rarely served more than 450 well mannered patrons a month.
+That is simply because Hatfield was essentially a standard commercial theatre meant to serve about 12,000 ill mannered patrons a month which was built on a private estate in the country where it rarely served more than 450 well mannered patrons a month.

 If someone found a theatre from 1811 in this pristine of condition it would be considered a national treasure.
 If it was one from 1711 then it would be a U.N. world treasure.
 But from 1611, it's priceless and supersedes everything else by such a large margin that there is no comparison.
 It's the Mona Lisa of Theatres.